glproxy/glproxy/README.md

-Epoxy is a library for handling OpenGL function pointer management for you.
+glproxy is a library for handling OpenGL function pointer management for you.

 It hides the complexity of `dlopen()`, `dlsym()`,